mariusmaehle/mariusmaehle/README.md

 - 👀 I’m interested in learning business analytics
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on the future
-- 📫 How to reach me marius.hm@hotmail.om
+- 📫 How to reach me https://www.linkedin.com/in/marius-hm/

 <!---
 mariusmaehle/mariusmaehle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.